Permanent Section Call for Papers

 - the literature of witness

-- environmental literature
+- environmental literature and criticism

 - feminism and womanism

-- digital literacies and shifting modes of production
+- shifting literacies and modes of production

 - disability studies